-Nellie Bly's harrowing six-part expose' on life inside a notorious mental hospital on Blackwell's Island in New York paved the way for other female investigative reporters.

-^(B) Nowadays, it's not completely unheard of for very adventurous women to sail solo around the world, bicycle across continents, and even travel into outer space.

-© Centuries ago, women were expected to stay home and raise families, but that didn't stop three daring women from blazing trails of their own and embarking on some amazing adventures.
+- A Nellie Bly's harrowing six-part series about life inside a notorious mental hospital in New York paved the way for other female investigative reporters. - B Philibert Commerson, a royal botanist and naturalist, was invited to take part in a scientific voyage on the French navy vessel Étoile in December 1766. - © Centuries ago, women were expected to stay home and raise families, but that didn't stop three women from blazing trails of their own. - D Nowadays, it's not unheard of for adventurous women to sail solo around the world, bicycle across continents, and even travel into outer space.

-D Philibert Commerson, a royal botanist and naturalist, was invited to take part in a scientific expedition aboard the French navy vessel Étoile in December 1766.

-Stanhope's adventure began when the Turkish government granted her permission to excavate in Ashkelon, an ancient city where astonishing treasures were supposedly buried.
+Stanhope's adventure began when the Turkish government granted her permission to dig in Ashkelon.
+This was an ancient city where astonishing treasures were supposedly buried.
 The Turks routinely denied other Westerners this request, but Stanhope was a persuasive woman.